 19 January 1764, and his baptism is recorded in the Parish Register of

-Greenock West under date of 20 January, under the name of Andrew Gemmel.
+Greenock West on 20 January, under the name of Andrew Gemmel.
+With his

-With his younger brother William, he attended Greenock Grammar school,
+younger brother William, he attended Greenock Grammar school, and is known

-and is known to have been a pupil there in 1772 as the following is recorded
+to have been a pupil there in 1772.

 We cannot trace anything about Andrew's career for the years immediately after